 An employee must notify their supervisor in advance of any anticipated training time and must provide verification/certification of their duty orders.
 The period of time without loss of pay shall not exceed fifteen (15) days on an annual calendar year basis.
-For purposes of this paragraph, a day is defined as an eight (8) hour work period of a regularly scheduled workday.
+For purposes of this paragraph, a day is defined as eight (8) hours.
 Accordingly, employees may be entitled up to 120 hours of paid time off for National Guard or reserve training.

-An employee called to and actually on active duty is also entitled to receive their base salary or wages for up to ten (10) days, including holiday pay if applicable, but in no event greater than a maximum of eighty (80) hours of paid time, to assist them and their family to make the transition.
+To assist employees and their families to make the transition to active duty military status, an employee called to and actually on active duty is entitled to receive their base salary or wages for up to ten (10) days, including holiday pay if applicable, but in no event greater than a maximum of eighty (80) hours of paid time.
 To receive active duty pay, the employee must provide their supervisor and/or the Human Resource Department with a copy of their active duty call up documents within seven (7) days before or after their expected report for active duty date.